TheCamoc/esp-helpers-lib/README.md

 {
   Serial.begin(115200);

+  // Setup, this will add the paths for the config Website to the server
+  // as well as adding a path to restart the ESP, and format the Filesystem
+  // /config -> Config Website
+  // /formatfs -> Format Filesystem
+  // /
-  ESPTools.begin(&server); // Setup ESP Tools
+  ESPTools.begin(&server);

-  ESPTools.addConfigString("configOption"); // Add new config option, if doesn't have a saved value the default will be an empty string
+  // Add a new option to the config Website, will be empty by default ESPTools.addConfigString("configOption");

-  ESPTools.wifiAutoConnect(); // Automatically connect to WiFi using presaved Config or creating AP to let user input credentials
+  // Automatically connect to WiFi using presaved credentials or creating AP
+  // with captive portal to let user input credentials ESPTools.wifiAutoConnect();

+  // Setup HTTP firmware updates, accessible on path /update ESPTools.setupHTTPUpdates();

   server.begin();
 }

 void loop()
 {
     server.handleClient();

-    Serial.println(ESPTools.config["configOption"]); // Access current value of option and output it delay(100);
+    // Access current value of option and output it Serial.println(ESPTools.config["configOption"]);

+    delay(100);
 }
 ```